rbuerki/compare_data_from_the_command_line/README.md

 ## Intro

-This application loads tabular data from two CSV-files into pandas dataframes and compares the data.
-If differences are found, it prints a summary with the count of differing values per column, and optionally saves a new dataframe with boolean values indicating the location of the differences.
+This application loads tabular data from two CSV-files into pandas dataframes and compares them.
+If differences are found, it prints a summary with the count of differing values per column, and optionally, saves XLSX table with boolean values indicating the location of these differences.

-### What for?
+### Why that?

 _And what's so special about this?
 Why not just use Pandas built-in `df.equals(df)` functionality or perfrom a boolean check with `(df != df).any()` or `df.ne(df)`?_

-Now, first, here we've got a command line interface, making it a very handy tool for a (super) quick check.
-But what makes it really special, is it's ability to handle a couple of edge cases.
-(And believe me, I have encountered all of them in my daily work.)
+Now, first, here we've got a **command line interface**, making it a very handy tool for a (super) quick check.
+But what makes it really special, is it's ability to handle **a couple of edge cases**.
+(And believe me, I have encountered all of them for real in my daily work.)

 It starts with **different encodings, special formatting and so on**: When starting the process from the CLI, you can enter all those special parameters that will then be passed to pandas' `pd.load_csv()` function for each of the two dataframes separately.